HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Datasets

 \subsection{CLIC samples}

-To study the possible extension of HGPflow to high-granularity calorimeters, we use a sample of simulated $q\overline{q}$ events produced in $\sqrt{s}=380\ \mathrm{GeV}$ $e^+e^-$ collisions at the Compact Linear Collider (CLIC).
+To study the possible extension of HGPflow to high-granularity calorimeters, we use a sample of simulated dijet events produced in $\sqrt{s}=380\ \mathrm{GeV}$ $e^+e^-$ collisions at the Compact Linear Collider (CLIC).
 The sample is publicly available at \cite{pata_zenodo} where it is part of the larger training sample used to train MLPF in \cite{Pata:2023rhh}.
 The samples are produced using \textsc{Pythia8} and the CLIC detector simulation \cite{CLICdp:2017vju, CLICdp:2018vnx}, which is based on \textsc{Geant4} and the \textsc{Key4HEP} software \cite{Ganis:2021vgv}.

-The CLIC calorimeter is highly granular, comprising 40 ECAL layers with a cell pitch of $5\times 5 \ \mathrm{mm}^2$ and 60 HCAL layers with a $30\times 30 \ \mathrm{mm}^2$ cell pitch.
-Unlike COCOA, the CLIC detector simulation includes a full treatment of tracking material and track reconstruction.
+Compared to $pp$ collisions at the LHC, $e^+e^-$ collisions at CLIC are cleaner, having neither pileup nor underlying event.
+The calorimeter of the CLIC detector is also highly granular, comprising 40 ECAL layers with a cell pitch of $5\times 5 \ \mathrm{mm}^2$ and 60 HCAL layers with a $30\times 30 \ \mathrm{mm}^2$ cell pitch.
+The calorimeters are surrounded by a solenoid magnet providing a field strength of 4T.
+Unlike COCOA, the CLIC detector simulation includes tracking material and realistic track reconstruction.
 Each event contains particle flow objects reconstructed by the \pd algorithm \cite{Marshall:2015rfa}.
 Calorimeter clusters are provided with a predefined calibration applied to their energy.